 A tardy is defined as the late arrival (up to 5 minutes) of a student to a class WITHOUT a pass from another staff member.
-All students will be expected to be in the classroom before the bell rings to start class.
+All students are expected to be in the classroom before the bell rings to start class.
 Being on time to class is defined as the student being in the classroom before the bell sounds.
 A student will be permitted two unexcused occurrences of tardiness per class, per semester.
 When there is a third occurrence in a semester for a class, the student will be assigned a 30 minute detention to be served.

-Detentions for tardies to 1st and 5th period will be assigned by the Dean of Students and the Dean of Students will notify the parents.
-Detentions for tardies to other periods will be assigned by the teacher, and the teacher will notify parents.
-Detentions that are not served will be reported to administration and doubled.
+Detentions for tardies will be assigned by the Dean of Students and the Dean of Students will notify the parents.
+Detentions that are not served will be doubled.
 If a student does not fulfill the two detentions, the student will be subject to escalated consequences.